 8.1 The property in Goods will pass to the Buyer free of any charge or encumbrance when Goods are unconditionally appropriated to the Contract.
 Without prejudice to such provision, the risk in Goods shall not pass to the Buyer until such time as Goods have been delivered and are accepted by the Buyer as being in full conformity with the Contract.

 8.2 The Seller is responsible for any damage to or loss of free issue material supplied by the Buyer to the Seller for the purpose of the manufacture of the Goods and the property in such free issue material shall remain with the Buyer at all times.

-9.1 The delivery date (unless otherwise agreed in Writing) is the date stipulated in the Buyer's order and is of the essence of the Contract.
-Where no delivery date is specified, delivery is to be made within a reasonable time and the Buyer shall have the right at any time, on giving such notice as it considers reasonable in all the circumstances, to require the Seller to deliver Goods by a stated date which will then be of the essence
+9.1 The Seller shall deliver the Goods by the delivery date stipulated in the Buyer's order (unless otherwise agreed in Writing) and time is of the essence of the Contract for delivery.
+Where no delivery date is specified, the Seller shall deliver the Goods within a reasonable time and the Buyer shall have the right at any time, on giving such notice as it considers reasonable in all the circumstances, to require the Seller to deliver Goods by a stated date which will then be of the essence.

 9.2 The place for delivery of Goods shall be the place specified in the Buyer's order or, if not so specified, the Buyer's premises notified to the Seller in Writing.